 There was a separate decontamination area.
 The dental nurse gave a demonstration of the decontamination process which was in line with guidance issued by the Department of Health, namely 'Health Technical Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05).
-This included placing all dirty instruments into the washer disinfector, inspecting instruments under an illuminated magnifying glass to visually check for any remaining contamination (and re-washed if required); then placing in the autoclave; pouching and then date stamping, so expiry date was clear.
+This included manually cleaning instruments then placing them into a ultrasonic bath, rinsing, inspecting under an illuminated magnifying glass to visually check for any remaining contamination (and re-washed if required); then placing in the autoclave; pouching and then date stamping, so expiry date was clear.
 Staff wore the correct personal protective equipment, such as apron and gloves during the process.